Skip to content

 Governance: From Hierarchy to Distributed Decision-Making

-DAOs: Programmable Cooperation
+DAOs: Programmable Cooperation, Grown Up

 Decentralized Autonomous Organizations (DAOs) represent the frontier of cooperative governance — organizations where the rules of coordination are encoded in transparent, auditable smart contracts rather than opaque corporate bylaws.
+The 2025–2026 story is no longer "do they exist" — it is "they exist, they are institutionalizing, and their failure modes are now legible."

-- Token-weighted voting — Voting power proportional to stake, with mechanisms to prevent plutocratic capture
+• Token-weighted voting — Voting power proportional to stake, with mechanisms to prevent plutocratic capture

-- Conviction voting — Preferences strengthen over time, favoring considered decisions over reactive ones
+• Conviction voting — Preferences strengthen over time, favoring considered decisions over reactive ones

-Quadratic Funding: Democratizing Resource Allocation
+Quadratic and Plural Funding: Democratizing Resource Allocation

 Quadratic funding — conceived by Vitalik Buterin, Zoe Hitzig, and Glen Weyl — is a mechanism where small individual contributions are amplified by a matching pool proportional to the number of unique contributors rather than the amount contributed.
 A project with 1,000 people contributing $1 each receives far more matching than a project with one person contributing $1,000.

 Why it matters.
 Traditional philanthropy and government funding both suffer from the same flaw: a small number of decision-makers determine what gets funded, creating misalignment between what communities need and what funders prioritize.
-Quadratic funding inverts this by making community breadth the primary signal, not donor depth.
+Plural funding inverts this by making community breadth the primary signal, not donor depth.
 It is a concrete, functioning mechanism for funding commons resources at scale.

 Elinor Ostrom's Design Principles for Governing the Commons